suheelyousuf/ReFreshFQ/README.md

 •	Find FASTQ reads containing specific sequences.

-•	View FASTQ files with different options like show first ten reads, show last ten reads, show reads within range, show sequence data only, show header data only, show quality data only, view in fasta format.
+•	Viewing FASTQ files offer a variety of choices, including the ability to examine the first 10 reads, the last 10 reads, reads within a range, sequence data just, header data alone, quality data only, and fasta format.

 •	Trimming off primer sequences.